input-output-hk/mithril/docs/website/root/glossary.md

 The Mithril multi-signature is an aggregate of [individual signatures](#individual-signature), which guarantees that a minimum share of the total stake has participated in its creation.

 > More information is available on the [protocol page](./mithril/advanced/mithril-protocol/protocol.md).

-## Snapshot

-A Mithril snapshot is a signed archive of the blockchain state that can be used by [Mithril clients](#mithril-client) to restore a [Cardano full node](#cardano-node).
-It is uniquely identified by its fingerprint or digest which is part of the message signed by the [Mithril network](#mithril-network).

 ## Stake distribution